carteakey/carteakey.dev/src/about.md

 My name's Kartikey.
 Most people pronounce it as **_carteakey_** - hence the [site](https://carteakey.dev).

 ## Work
-I'm a Data Engineer (sort of) currently living in Toronto.
+I'm a Data Engineer/Analyst currently living in Toronto.

-Most of my experience has been with clients in **Supply Chain** & **Banking**, where I helped develop applications and automating stuff (the boring one, of course).
+My experience has been mostly with clients in **Supply Chain** & **Banking**, where I helped develop data-driven solutions and automating stuff (the boring one, of course).

 You can find more about my work history on [LinkedIn](https://www.linkedin.com/in/kartikeychauhan).